rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

         """
         ...

-Here’s another example with a more full docstring:
+Here's another example with a more full docstring:

     def do_something(x=0.0, y=5):
         """Calculates your best friend's birthday by multiplying two numbers